raj-kumar94/shopify-app-starter/README.md

 # User Routes

-If you're building a CMS, you would probably require to make user management as well
+If you're building a CMS, you would probably require to manage users as well

 ## routes